lakshag32/arduino-based-quad/README.md

 # arduino-based-quad
-I plan to post my progress on this fully Arduino-based quadcopter here.
+I plan to post my progress on this fully Arduino-based quadcopter in this repository.

+Schematic Diagrams: